Jimmie Ward: 2014

-2015 season
+2015

-Ward returned to the San Francisco 49ers and was again named the backup free safety to Eric Reid under new head coach Jim Tomsula.
+Ward returned to the 49ers and was again named the backup free safety to Eric Reid under new head coach Jim Tomsula.

-Ward made his first NFL start during the season-opener against the Minnesota Vikings and recorded a tackle in a 20-3 victory.
-During Week 5, he had eight combined tackles during a 27-30 road loss to the New York Giants.
-During Week 13, Ward made two combined tackles, deflected a pass, and his first career interception off of a pass attempt by Jay Cutler during a 26-20 road victory over the Chicago Bears.
+Ward made his first NFL start during the season-opener against the Vikings and recorded a tackle in a 20–3 victory.
+During Week 5, he had eight combined tackles during a 30–27 road loss to the New York Giants.
+During Week 13, Ward made two combined tackles, deflected a pass, and his first career interception off of a pass attempt by Jay Cutler during a 26–20 road victory over the Bears.
 He also scored his first NFL touchdown during the game, after he returned his interception for 29-yards.
-Two weeks later against the Cincinnati Bengals, Ward made six combined tackles, deflected a pass, and made his first NFL sack on Andy Dalton as the 49ers lost 14-24.
-On January 3, 2016, he collected a season-high ten combined tackles and defended a pass in a 19-16 overtime win over the St. Louis Rams.
+Two weeks later against the Cincinnati Bengals, Ward made six combined tackles, deflected a pass, and made his first NFL sack on Andy Dalton as the 49ers lost 24–14.
+On January 3, 2016, he collected a season-high ten combined tackles and defended a pass in a 19–16 overtime win over the St. Louis Rams.

 Ward finished his second season with career-high 57 combined tackles (48 solo), six pass deflections, a sack, an interception, and a touchdown in 16 games and eight started.